Skip to main content

 Heart rate variability (HRV) is the variation between heartbeats.
 A higher number means your nervous system is calm and adaptable.
 A lower number means it is under strain.

 You do not need to analyse it.
 Just watch the trend.
-Most people see their HRV rise over six weeks as their nervous system settles.
-That number rising is your body telling you the programme is working.
+Most people see their HRV rise with regular practice as their nervous system settles.
+That number rising is your body telling you it is working.

 HRV varies considerably between individuals — your absolute number matters less than your personal trend.
-A consistent upward trend over 6 weeks is meaningful, regardless of where you started.
+A consistent upward trend over time is meaningful, regardless of where you started.

-In week 3, reduce your caffeine to one cup per day (or zero if you currently drink one) for seven days.
+From day 3, reduce your caffeine to one cup per day (or zero if you currently drink one) for the rest of the week.
 Record your palpitations and heart anxiety each day as normal.
 At the end of the week, compare with your baseline.

 My caffeine experiment result:

-In week 4, set a fixed wake time and stick to it every day — including weekends.
+From day 4, set a fixed wake time and stick to it every day, including weekends.
 A consistent wake time is the single most effective way to regulate sleep quality.
 Record your sleep score and heart anxiety each day.
-Compare with your previous weeks.
+Compare with your first few days.

 My sleep anchor wake time: